5 Easy Ways to Get Started Now

 Below, we explore how just a few minutes of daily journaling—writing down your thoughts, goals, daydreams, and concerns—can increase mindfulness and help you sort through your emotions and aspirations.
 Many of us have gone through phases of journaling or kept a diary as a child, but then something along the way to adulthood made us stop.

-Here are some tips to get you writing again and keeping it up:
+Here are some tips to get you writing again:

 Set up a distraction-free, peaceful journaling spot.